ShreyBiswas/GreyLiteratureClassifier/README.md

 #### Notes
 - `src/scripts/workflow.ipynb` contains sample commands for each script, and can be used as a reference or to run all commands sequentially in one go.
-- Note: It may be helpful to use `alias py='/workspace/GreyLit/venv/bin/python'` when working from the Docker container, and use this command instead of `python` below.
+- It may be helpful to use `alias py='/workspace/GreyLit/venv/bin/python'` when working from the Docker container, and use this command instead of `python` below.

 ### Model Levels